How to take a Japanese Bath at Ryokan

 You are only to go inside the bathtub after you washed your body.
 Firstly, you are to rinse your body with hot water.
 Washing beforehand helps to keep the water in bathtub clean since some baths receive their water from natural hot springs....

 The rinsing and washing of your body with hot water also acclimatizes you to the temperature of the bathtub, which can be very hot.
 It is not advisable to jump into the water like diving into a swimming pool.
 Please use discretion.

 And then, go into the bathing area or tub one more time.
-After a quick soak get out of bathtub, cleanse yourself with a shower of hot water.
-This part of the ritual of the Japanese bath.
+After a quick soak, get out of the bathtub, cleanse yourself with a shower of hot water—this part of the ritual of the Japanese bath.

 Do not pull out the drain plug of the bathtub.
-Just leave bath room and go back to your room.
+Just leave the bathroom and go back to your room.